asyarb/simple-gql/README.md

   - [Options](#options)
 - [License](#license)

-Lightweight GraphQL request/client aimed at usage in the browser.
+Lightweight GraphQL wrapper around `fetch`.
 Can also be used in Node by providing your own implementation of `fetch`.

-Built to be used for minimal use cases or with any `Promise` based data-fetching abstraction such as `react-query`.
+Built to be used for minimal use cases or in conjunction with any `Promise` based data-fetching abstraction such as `react-query`.

 ## Features

-- Light and treeshakeable.
+- Lightweight.
 No dependencies.
 - Written in TypeScript.
 - Functional API.
 - Supports plain string queries or `ASTNode`s from `graphql-tag`.